Croton petra [KROH-tun, pet-RAH] is a broadleaved evergreen perennial from the family Euphorbiaceae.

 - Propagate new croton petra from a tip or stem cuttings or air-layering.

 - Choose 6″ inches cutting with new growth on it.

 - Dip the cutting base in a rooting powder to help the croton root quicker.

-- Plant cuttings in pots with well drained slightly moist potting mix of 1 part peat moss and 1 part perlite.
+- Plant cuttings in pots with a well-drained slightly moist potting mix of 1 part peat moss and 1 part perlite.

 - Place pots in a warm location with bright, indirect sunlight.